NOC-MSM/OceanDataStore/README.md

 ## Examples

-For further examples of how to implement the commands in **msm-os** in your own workflows, see the bash scripts in the `examples` directory.
+For further examples of how to implement the commands in **OceanDataStore** in your own workflows, see the bash scripts in the `examples` directory.

-## msm-os Arguments
+## OceanDataStore Arguments

 ### Mandatory Arguments